icon HiAR-ICL: High-level Automated Reasoning Paradigm in In-Context Learning via MCTS

 Schematic comparison between HiAR-ICL and traditional zero-shot and few-shot in-context learning methods

 We introduces HiAR-ICL, a novel paradigm to enhance the complex reasoning capabilities of large language models.
-Unlike traditional in-context learning, HiAR-ICL shifts the focus from example-based analogical learning to abstract thinking patterns.
-It employs Monte Carlo Tree Search to explore reasoning paths and creates "thought cards" to guide inferences.
-By dynamically matching test problems with appropriate thought cards through a proposed cognitive complexity framework, HiAR-ICL achieves remarkable accuracy of 79.6% with 7B model on the challenging MATH benchmark, surpassing both GPT-4o and Claude 3.5.
-In summary, the primary contributions of this paper are as follows:
+Unlike traditional in-context learning, HiAR-ICL shifts the focus from example-based analogical learning to abstract thought patterns.
+The primary contributions of HiAR-ICL are as follows:

-1. Novel ICL Framework.
-We extend the traditional concept of "context" from specific examples to higher level cognitive reasoning patterns, advancing the frontier of ICL research.
+1. Novel ICL Insight.
+We transcend traditional ICL by extending "context" from specific examples to abstract (higher-level) reasoning patterns, advancing the frontier of ICL research.

 Abstract